 The correct nutritional profile for cats is critical as they are obligate carnivores which means they thrive best on a diet high in animal-based ingredients with minimal plant-matter.

 If you’d like to learn more about what it means to be an obligate carnivore, you should take a read of our detailed Cat Food Guide where we discuss this and several other topics.

 High-Quality Meat & Fish Ingredients

-Kirkland uses most of the common meat and fish ingredients found in pet food.
-This includes favorites like Chicken, Salmon, and Beef.
-These ingredients are common because they are relatively inexpensive yet can provide excellent nutrition, high in protein and fat.
+These common ingredients include industry favorites like Chicken, Salmon, and Beef.
+These ingredients are popular among pet food manufacturers because they are relatively inexpensive yet can provide excellent nutrition, high in protein and fat.